| Title: | Principal Response Curves (PRC) For Displaying Multivariate Main Effects And Interactions |

 van den Brink, PJ, den Besten, PJ, bij de Vaate, A and ter Braak, CJF, 2009.
 Principal response curves technique for the analysis of multivariate biomonitoring time series.
 Environmental Monitoring and Assessment.
 152, 271-281. http://dx.doi.org/10.1007/s10661-008-0314-6

-factor coding for the week of sampling with respect to first application of nutrients.
+Time factor coding for the week of sampling with respect to first

 for the four control cosms,